 A few months ago, I finished the Advanced Cybersecurity Program at Stanford University online, and I thought I would share my thoughts on it.

 For a while, I had been meaning to learn the basics of cybersecurity from a developer’s perspective.
-When looking at courses, many were either very risk-focused or highly technical, in the sense of writing exploits.
-I wanted to find something a bit more broad that focused on the development aspect.
+When looking at courses, many were either very risk-focused or highly technical in the sense of writing exploits.
+I wanted to find something broader that focused on the development aspect.
 The Stanford course ticked that box for me.

-Let’s address the elephant in the room first: it is expensive… $3,250 USD.
-I was lucky enough to have my company pay half of this course for me, and the rest is claimable on tax in Australia.
+Let’s address the elephant in the room first: it is expensive—$3,250 USD.
+I was lucky enough to have my company pay half of this course for me, and the rest is tax-deductible in Australia.
 If my company hadn’t covered half of the cost, I wouldn’t have taken the course.
-So, I would not suggest this course unless it is being funded, as there are a lot of great, cheaper resources that will also give you a nice piece of paper.
-Now that is out of the way, onto the course itself…
+So, I would not recommend this course unless it is being funded, as there are many great, cheaper resources that will also provide you with a certificate.
+Now that that’s out of the way, onto the course itself…

-The course is self-paced and allows you to complete it over the course of a year from registration.
+The course is self-paced and allows you to complete it within a year from registration.
 You are required to complete 5 out of 6 elective courses; I completed all of them.

 Foundations of Information Security: A decent introduction to the different parts of the course.

-Using Cryptography Correctly: Very math-heavy.
-I learned quite a bit about cryptography.
+Using Cryptography Correctly: Very math-heavy, but I learned quite a bit about cryptography.
 I didn’t expect to enjoy this one, but I did.

-Writing Secure Code: This was mostly revision, but I did learn about some of the program analysis tools.
-This was the type of course I was most anticipating, and it is quite useful as a developer.
+Writing Secure Code: This was mostly revision, but I did learn about some program analysis tools.
+This was the type of course I was most anticipating, and it proved quite useful as a developer.

 Exploiting and Protecting Web Applications: Although the assignments were very outdated, the practical aspect of writing exploits and then fixing them was great.
 Probably my favorite course in the program.

-Mobile Security: I didn’t know much about mobile security going into this course.
-I ended up learning a lot of the basics of mobile security.
+Mobile Security: I didn’t know much about mobile security going into this course, but I ended up learning a lot about the fundamentals.

-Network Security: The refresher on how the internet/networks work was useful, though I had covered it before.
-A lot of the security-specific content was new to me; I’m not sure if I will ever use it, but I’m glad I got my feet wet.
+Network Security: The refresher on how the internet and networks work was useful, though I had covered it before.
+Much of the security-specific content was new to me; I’m not sure if I’ll ever use it, but I’m glad I got my feet wet.

 One of the highlights of the course was the guest interviews with industry leaders.
 They were a nice addition, but not necessarily a significant selling point.

-One of the downsides that stuck out was the LMS (Learning Management System), it feels quite out of date but did the job.
+One downside that stood out was the LMS (Learning Management System), which feels quite outdated but did the job.

 Overall, I got a lot out of the course, and most importantly, I got what I wanted from it.
 After completing the course, I’ve noticed a few changes in my approach: